Federal Direct Loans

 Federal Direct Unsubsidized Loan

 For the Direct Unsubsidized Loans, the student must be at least half time status and is responsible for interest payments while in school.
 (You have the option to defer payments of interest and principal until after you graduate.)
-The interest rate for this loan is set at a fixed rate of 4.66%.
+The interest rate for this loan is set at a fixed rate of 4.29% for loans disbursed after July 1, 2015 through June 30, 2016.
 Repayment begins six months after graduation, or after you cease to be enrolled at least half-time.
 Students are awarded a Direct Unsubsidized Loan if their FAFSA information determines they have no financial need.

 Important Direct Loan Information: